Plane landing at Newark airport blows tires, skids on runway

 NEWARK, N.J. – Authorities say a plane blew tires while landing at Newark Liberty International Airport, sending it skidding on the runway before coming to a halt.

-United Airlines said Flight 627 from Denver was landing at 1 p.m. with 166 passengers when it "experienced multiple flat tires."
+United Airlines said Flight 627 from Denver was landing at 1 p.m.
+Saturday with 166 passengers when the tires blew.

 The FAA said the plane skidded off the pavement and its landing gear became stuck in a grassy area, but United spokesman Robert Einhorn said the plane remained on the runway.